itriedcoding/text-to-image/README.md

 *   **Generation History:** Automatically save and browse all your generated images, complete with their original prompts and settings.
 *   **Image Management:** Download generated images, copy direct data URIs, and clear your history with ease.
 *   **Intuitive UI/UX:** A modern, responsive interface built with React and Tailwind CSS, featuring subtle animations and smooth interactions.
-*   **Google Gemini API Key Integration:** Securely manage your API key directly through the AI Studio platform, ensuring a seamless and compliant user experience.
+*   **Google Gemini API Key:** The application expects the Google Gemini API key to be provided securely via `process.env.API_KEY` in the execution environment.

 ---